AIDA interactive educational freeware diabetes simulator: Overview of AIDA physiological model

 AIDA has been described in detail in the medical / scientific / computing / diabetes literature.
 It incorporates a compartmental model that describes glucose-insulin interaction in people completely lacking endogenous insulin secretion — i.e. insulin-dependent patients with type 1 diabetes mellitus.
 The AIDA model contains a single extra-cellular glucose compartment into which glucose enters via both absorption from the intestine and glucose production from the liver.
 The model also contains separate compartments for plasma and 'active' insulin, the latter being responsible for glycemic control while insulin is removed from the former by liver degradation.
 Full details of the AIDA model are accessible from within the AIDA software package, and can be viewed and printed separately via the AIDA website.

 Limitations of model

-It is important to note that AIDA, like other model-based approaches, is not sufficiently accurate to be used for individual patient simulation or glycemic prediction.
+AIDA, like other model-based approaches, is not sufficiently accurate to be used for individual patient simulation or glycemic prediction.
 Therefore, as the program makes clear, it is not intended for insulin therapy planning and can only be used for teaching, self-learning, demonstration, or research purposes.
 While the AIDA software can simulate a wide variety of insulin dosage and diet (nutrition) adjustments, it should be stressed that the purpose of AIDA is to create a learning environment for communicating and training intuitive thinking when dealing with such adjustments.
-In this respect AIDA appears most of use for recreating clinical situations in diabetes care — rather than trying to predict best outcome.
+In this respect AIDA appears most of use for recreating clinical situations in diabetes care, rather than trying to predict best outcome.